mediaexplorer74/WPR/README.md

 - Asphalt 5 improved a little (but I have not accelemometer at now... so, 50 / 50 ! )
 - AirShip_Challenge -- only black screen (cryptographic functions emulation damaged.. idk)
 - BulletAsylum -- 50 / 50 (strange memory viol. access when start level + change song /music play! )
-- All Android-related parts of WPR code are deleted.
-Android code available only in/at obsolete *master* branch.
+- I tried to "do return/comeback" all Android-related parts of WPR code… epic fail at now... but "Avalonia-On-Android-Rails show" must go on ! ;)
 - Thinking of/about switch from Avalonia to Uno / Xamarin Forms / MAUI...
-- Desktop notification improved ("game icon big preview")))

 ## Tech. details
 - Newest VS 2022 Preview used to "assemble" (build) this "dev branch"
 - I think that WPR "dev edition" incompatible with Win10 because of .NET 8...
 So, fresh Windows 11 OS needed to run WPR-0.0.7 (however, some reduced Windows 11 Tiny is goode choice even for 15-year-old retro-notebooks...
 Sony Vaio, etc.)))

 ## Bugs and mini-FAQs
 - Some games will requre touch screen.
-In WPR 0.0.7, touch taps emulation (via mouse) is not full (or not present, idk).
+So, touch taps emulation (via mouse) is not full (or not present, idk).
 Example: Skulls of the Shogun.
 - Some games have not full screen (or only part of Windowed zone).
 Example: Zuma Revenge!
 - Some games can't install because of no WMAppManifest.xml inside xap file.
 Ho to fix: rename .xap to .zip, and fix WMAppManifest.xml data.
 For example, I used WMAppManifest.xml (from EarthWormJim.xap) to patch attributes in ZumaRevenge.xap:
 ```